CerxMe/lifehash-vue/README.md

 | input | String | The input string to hash |
 | version | Number | The version of LifeHash to use (Default: 1) |

-### Live Example
-See the demo directory for a working example implementation.

 ## Example results
 | Version | Description           | Samples                                |
 |---------|-----------------------|---------------------------------------|